Bennis of the Brown Shield

 |Book(s)||The Sworn Sword (appears)|

-By 211 AC, Bennis served Ser Eustace Osgrey at Standfast together with Ser Duncan the Tall, Ser Arlan's former squire.
-Bennis accompanied Duncan in an attempt to discover why the Chequy Water had dried up, and injured one of the workers of Lady Rohanne Webber of Coldmoat when they refused to break down the dam they had built.
+By 211 AC, Bennis served Ser Eustace Osgrey at Standfast together with Ser Duncan the Tall, Arlan's former squire.
+He is insulting toward Duncan's squire, Egg, but does not realize the boy is actually Prince Aegon Targaryen.
+Bennis accompanied Duncan in an attempt to discover why the Chequy Water had dried up, and he injured Wolmer, one of the workers of Lady Rohanne Webber of Coldmoat, when they refused to break down the dam they had built.

 After Bennis and Duncan informed Eustace about the events that had transpired, Eustace realized that Rohanne would take the wounding of one of her men as a slight to her honor.
 Preparing for conflict, Bennis and Duncan began to train Eustace's villagers for battle.
 Hoping to prevent retaliation, Duncan traveled to Coldmoat to pay a blood price, but Rohanne refused to accept it.
 She instead threatened to come for Bennis with fire and steel if Eustace would not give him to her by the next day.
 On the condition that Bennis deliver himself for punishment, Rohanne planned to only slice his nose, but Bennis refused to allow it, even after the woods near Standfast were burned on Rohanne's orders.
 Duncan sent home Bennis's poorly-trained recruits.